snekman11/Beautiful-BuildTools/README.md

 # Beautiful-BuildTools
-A nice wrapper to Spigot buildtools, written 100% in bash
+A nice wrapper for Spigot buildtools, written 100% in bash

 ## Install
 Extremely simple to "install" and use since it's just a bash script.